DingshanDeng/DiskMINT/docs/source/Quick Start/Installation.md

     if you want to use the chemical network we provided
 ```

+*The code was originally built with `Python 3.8`, and later tested on `Python 3.9-3.13`.*

-[!IMPORTANT] Compatibility Note: If you are using a version of DiskMINT prior to v1.5.0, you must manually install radmc3dPy.
+[**!IMPORTANT**] Compatibility Note: If you are using a version of DiskMINT prior to v1.5.0, you must manually install radmc3dPy.
 Please note that `radmc3dPy` has its own dependencies.
 For detailed installation instructions, please refer to the official RADMC-3D documentation, and here is a link to [their website](https://www.ita.uni-heidelberg.de/~dullemond/software/radmc-3d/manual_radmc3d/index.html).

 ### Other dependences: